Updated: Sep 25

-With Courts currently closed as of April 2020, many are wondering if it is possible to file for divorce online?
+With many Courts currently closed or open only by appointment, many are wondering if it is possible to file for divorce online?
 What options do you have if you want to dissolve your marriage?

 The short answer is "no", divorce is much more complicated than simply filling out a form online and is certainly more complicated than getting married!
 Our office is still doing appointments via telephone to best prepare people to get their divorce cases filed as soon as courts reopen.